sgtcoolguy/titanium_mobile_windows/README.md

 ti sdk install -b master -d
 ```

-If you are planning to develop TitaniumKit and/or Titanium API, set up module development environment with following steps.
+If you are planning to develop TitaniumKit, set up module development environment with following steps.

 Step 5.